 Suspend or limit the sale, dispensing or transportation of alcoholic beverages, explosives and combustibles.

 The Mayor may require the emergency services of any City officer or employee.
 When a required competency or skill for a disaster function is not available within the City government, the Mayor is authorized to seek assistance from persons outside government.
 Persons volunteering their assistance shall be enrolled as emergency management preparedness volunteers.
 All duly authorized persons rendering emergency services shall be entitled to the privileges and immunities as are provided by the Emergency Management Services Code of the Commonwealth of Pennsylvania.

 Editor's Note: See 35 Pa.C.S.A. § 7101 et seq.

 The declaration or regulations promulgated thereunder shall be disseminated promptly by means calculated to bring its contents to the attention of the general public through widest possible use of newspaper, radio and television and, unless the circumstances attendant to the disaster prevent or impede, shall be promptly filed with the City Clerk.

-The Emergency Management Director shall be an employee of the City who is recommended by the Mayor and appointed by the Governor of the commonwealth.
+The Emergency Management Director shall be an employee or resident of the City who is recommended by the Mayor and appointed by the Governor of the commonwealth.
 The Director shall serve in this capacity without additional remuneration, shall report directly to the Mayor and shall be responsible for the planning, administration and operation of the local organization subject to the direction and control of the Mayor.
 These duties shall include but not necessarily be limited to the following:

 Develop and coordinate plans for the immediate use of all the facilities, equipment, manpower and other resources of the City for the purpose of minimizing or preventing damage to persons and property.